mendix/docs/content/en/docs/howto9/security/best-practices-security.md

 A Mendix app offers various endpoints that can be used to obtain information about offered services.
 The paths used by these endpoints end in `-doc`.
 By default, access to these endpoints is disabled when deploying to a cloud node.

-Access restrictions can be configured within the Developer Portal.
+Access restrictions can be configured within the Mendix Portal.
 They can be found in the **Environment details** of your cloud node.
 This is an example of this overview showing the default settings after deploying to a new environment:

 {{< figure src="/attachments/howto9/security/best-practices-security/default-access-restrictions.png" alt="Mendix Cloud Access Restrictions Overview" class="no-border" >}}